Ibex and Santa

 The Vanishing Sun myth

-An important role of the Fertility God, the horned animal, was to take care of the sun (see the article, Ibex Hunt).
-The Sun Journey, daily and seasonal, got much attention in myths and rock art, noting the most vulnerable times of disappearance, either at night and winter time.
-Such event marked that chaos and dark forces overtook the land.
+An important role of the Fertility God, the horned animal, was to take care of the sun (see the article, Ibex Hunt and Sun Journey).
+The Sun Journey, daily and seasonal, got much attention in myths and rock art, noting the most vulnerable times of disappearance, either at night and wintertime.
+Such an event marked that chaos and dark forces overtook the land.
 The vanishing Sun phenomenon arose many customs and rituals, especially during the winter solstice.
 In the ancient world, the fire ritual was common in all cultures, from Asia to northern Europe and Israel, and its purpose was to strengthen the dwindling sun strength.
 Worship was conducted by burning wood or shooting flaming arrows into the sky to boost the dying Sun energy.

 So myths never die they just change clothes!